-A mentor has the unique perspective of knowing exactly what it takes to succeed at what they’re mentoring you for.
+A mentor has the unique perspective of knowing exactly what it takes to succeed in the area for which you’re being mentored.
 One of the benefits of a mentor is that they’re practical and focused.
 They can help you set specific goals for growth and then keep you accountable to those goals.

 After you get through the thrill of the initial learning phase, it’s common to get overwhelmed at all there is to understand.
 After this false high, confidence may plummet.
 You may get stuck in the valley of frustration.
-A good mentor will encourage you to keep digging in so you can get past the frustration and overwhelm and appreciate the true high of success.
-With time and practice, as your mentor has already learned, the hard things become easy.
+A good mentor will encourage you to keep digging in so you can get past the frustration of being overwhelmed and appreciate the true high of success.
+With time and practice, as your mentor has already learned, the hard things become easier.